JonathandelcastilloIT/Active-Directory/README.md

-6.Set Client-1’s DNS settings to DC-1’s Private IP address
+6. Set Client-1’s DNS settings to DC-1’s Private IP address

 *In order for the client-1 to join the domain “mydomain.com”.we need to tell the client-1 to use our domain controller as the DNS server